Originally posted in 2019 and updated in 2022.

 - Stop buying so many products – for example, do you really need shampoo, conditioner, a hair mask, detangler spray and shine spray for your hair?
 I used to use all these products, but now I just use a shampoo which doubles up as a shower gel too.

 - Use less product – reduce how much product you use from your shampoo and shower gel bottles.
-Try halving the size of the blobs you use which will save money and stop you buying the plastic bottles so often.
+Try halving the size of the blobs you use which will save money and stop you from buying plastic bottles so often.

 - Even better, switch to shampoo bars and soap that is wrapped in paper and not plastic to totally cut out the plastic waste.

 - Stop using throwaway plastic razors and use a company like FFS to get a metal razor handle and razor blades delivered.
-Don’t throw the blades away after single use, but use them for as long as possible.
+Don’t throw the blades away after a single use, but use them for as long as possible.
 Mine can last a few weeks and are much better quality than the cheap plastic razors I used to buy that created a lot more plastic waste.
 Even better, if you’re shaving the right areas for one, then learn to shave with a traditional metal razor and cut out the plastic altogether.

 - Swap face wipes for reusable flannels and face cloths or choose a biodegradable brand.